The Click Five: 2009–2013: TCV and break-up

+2025: Return

+In 2019, Patrick was asked in an interview with CNN Indonesia if the band would reunite in the future, to which he responded, "If the right opportunity and offer came along, [like] a show that could bring us together again, we'd be interested in doing that."
+In December 2024, it was announced that The Click Five would be returning and performed at Playback Music Festival on May 8, 2025, alongside Boys Like Girls and Secondhand Serenade.
+They later announced The Click 2025 tour in January, which is set to take place in Southeast Asia from May 4 to May 10.
+However, they also announced that due to scheduling conflicts, only Kyle Patrick, Joe Guese and Ethan Mentzer would be returning to the band.
+According to Patrick, Guese brought up the idea for a reunion which him and Mentzer agreed on.
+He also noted that they could potentially release new music, depending on the reception of the tour.
+During the tour, the Click Five debuted a new song titled "Throwback".
+In August 2025, the band played their first show in the US in 15 years, performing at Emo Nite in Los Angeles.
+They also confirmed that they have plans on embarking a US tour.
+On August 14, the group joined the Jonas Brothers on their Jonas20: Greetings from Your Hometown Tour in Camden, New Jersey, as a surprise guest performing "Just the Girl".
+Shortly after, they announced a US tour scheduled for October 2025.
+On September 2, 2025, they announced to DJ Immortal Of 99.9 Punk World Radio FM that a new single would be released soon.
+The group released their first single in 15 years titled "Throwback" on October 24.

 Public image

-Early in their career the band were known for their visual style.
-The Click Five were known for appearing in matching Mod-based sharp-looking suits and ties coupled with moptop haircuts, as well as wearing bright red collared shirts underneath.
-Early in their career, the band did not appear in public without their matching outfits.
-During this period their style was reminiscent of the Beatles and other 60s beat groups.
-Their look was somewhat similar to modern-day contemporaries the Strokes as well.
+Early in their career, the band was known for their visual style, appearing in matching Mod-based sharp-looking suits and ties coupled with moptop haircuts, as well as wearing bright collared shirts underneath, and did not appear in public without their matching outfits.
+During this period their style was reminiscent of the Beatles and other '60s beat groups.
+Billboard noted how the group's image was "designed to generate Beatlemania-type hysteria."

 The band had a large audience of teenage girls.
-Guese remarked, "For a lot of these girls it is the first concert they have been to, or the first band they have been linked to".
-He also said, "Girls going crazy are better than some guy in a bar waiting to fight you outside after you're done playing".
+Guese remarked, "For a lot of these girls it is the first concert they have been to, or the first band they have been linked to."
+He also said, "Girls going crazy are better than some guy in a bar waiting to fight you outside after you're done playing."

-The Boston Globe referred to their image as "fluffy teen-dream pinups".
-Mentzer, although defending their image, admitted that the band was perceived as "uncool".
+The Boston Globe referred to their image as "fluffy teen-dream pinups."
+Mentzer, although defending their image, admitted that the band was perceived as "uncool."